 4 large spring clamps (optional)

-Click here to download the pdf file for the entire instructions.
-The book is available through Abram's and Amazon.
+See below for the instructions or click here to download the pdf file.
+The book is available through Abram’s and Amazon.
+Posted with the publishers permission.